nushell/nushell/.github/pull_request_template.md

 (Description of your pull request goes here. **Provide examples and/or screenshots** unless the change is trivial)

+## Before Submitting

+If your change is non-trivial, for example a new feature or a breaking change, make sure you've got a green light from the core team either on [Discord](https://discordapp.com/invite/NtAbbGn) or [GitHub issue](https://github.com/nushell/nushell/issues/new/choose).
+Making sure we're all on board with the change saves everybody's time.
+Thanks!

 # Tests + Formatting

 Make sure you've done the following, if applicable: